AliS25/Flash-Cards-App/README.md

 - [x] User will see the card they just created on the main screen when they press the 'Save Button'
 - [x] Push your progress to GitHub!

-## Optional
-- [ ] User can edit a card
-- [ ] An error message is shown if the user doesn't enter both a Question and an Answer
-- [ ] A notification is shown if the card was created successfully
-- [ ] User can also enter multiple choice answers when creating a card
-- [ ] App is further styled and customized!

 ## NAME_OF_YOUR_APP_HERE